-Glossy floors do you look lovely, but stain finishes have been growing in popularity, especially in households with small children.
-Why?
-Compared to their shiny counterparts, it's harder to slip on a satin finish.
+Glossy floors look lovely, but satin finishes have been growing in popularity, especially in households with small children.
+The main reason: compared to their shiny counterparts, it's harder to slip on a satin finish.

 Here are a few more floor finishing facts:

 - Waxed floors are not only super slippery, but they also aren't as durable as a urethane-based coating.

 - Water-based polyurethane finishes are low VOC, which means they aren't as stinky or hazardous to inhale as their oil-based counterparts.